The Lost World by Arthur Conan Doyle

 Inspiration for the Characters in The Lost World

-The two professors in the novel were inspired by two professors from Conan Doyle’s days at the University of Edinburgh.
+Professors from Conan Doyle’s days at the University of Edinburgh inspired the two professors in the novel.
 Professor Challenger was based on William Rutherford.
 Professor Summerlee shared many characteristics with Sir Robert Christison.

 The character of Lord John Roxton was based on Roger Casement.
-In addition to helping form the Congo Reform Association he was a British diplomat.
+Besides helping form the Congo Reform Association, he was a British diplomat.

-Conan Doyle tried to have Casement’s sentence reduced because of his what he considered to be Casement’s illness.
+Conan Doyle tried to have Casement’s sentence reduced because of what he considered to be Casement’s illness.
 He also argued that Casement could become a martyr for the Irish independence movement.
-Despite Conan Doyle’s efforts Casement was found guilty of treason in 1916 and hanged.
+Despite Conan Doyle’s efforts, Casement was found guilty of treason in 1916 and hanged.

 The Lost World and King Kong